|The Farm Support Association is providing farmers with training to help them become self-sufficient.|

 - build and maintain a first rate team of agricultural extension advisors

 - produce more and better both food and commercial products

 - raise the standing of farming as a profession

 Achieve sustained material increases in:

 - import substitution and/or export of agricultural produce;

 - production of high value commodities.

 FSA in action:

-FSA support agricultural training in Rural Training Centres in Malekula, Epi, Pamma and Tanna.
-Their programmes include an organics spice network, Vetiver grass (for erosion control), vegetables, a working horse programme, poultry and planting materials.
+FSA supports agricultural training for young people through Rural Training Centres on Tanna and Malo, and provides individualised on-farm coaching to women and men farmers on Tanna, Paama, Malekula and Efate.
+Their programmes include an organics spice network, Vetiver grass (for erosion control), vegetables, beekeeping, poultry and planting materials.
 FSA has a very close open relationship with the Department of Agriculture.
 More on FSA's work.